vuestorefront/vue-storefront/doc/TypeScript Action Plan.md

 2. One Vuex module, or just few components refactored within one release (once a month) is fine.
 3. All `core/api` modules should be created using TypeScript.
 4. All new components/pages and vuex stores should be created using TypeScript.
-5. We should put the typings inside `core/api/<module-name>/typings` or `core/api/typings` for shared one's; for example: Product.ts should be placed in `core/api/product/typings/Product.ts`
+5. We should put the types/interfaces inside `core/api/<module-name>/typings` or `core/types` for shared one's; for example: Product.ts should be placed in `core/types/Product.ts`